Going Out Of Business Sale

 Some Air dried Material will also be available outside at a discounted price

 Tools will be available at a later date but some tool highlights are:

 2 Industrial CNC's

 MPI Woodworking specializes in making unique furniture pieces from locally sourced hardwood and selling kiln-dried live edge slabs.

-My name is Matt Plazek and I'm a 22-year-old Pittsburgh Woodworker.
+My name is Matt Plazek and I'm a 25-year-old Pittsburgh Woodworker.
 While attending the University of Pittsburgh for my freshman year I had to complete a final project for my technical theatre class.
 I ended up building a 5'x5' octagon pedestal poker table as a Christmas gift to my father.
 This project sparked my passion for fine woodworking.
 By the fall of 2016, I established MPI Woodworking, of course, named in honor of my dad's company JPI Industries.
 My shop space has been my father's 14,000 sq/ft building on the north side of Pittsburgh.
 I have spent the past 2 years reorganizing this vacant shop and filling it with all the logs I possibly can!
 Part of my business plan is to salvage urban and suburban logs around the Pittsburgh area as they are cut down.
 I then work with local sawyers to get each log milled or I even mill them myself.
 In addition, I spent one-year attending welding courses at CCAC and have received my 3G SMAW certification.
-I greatly appreciate the design of inter-mingling wood, metal, and other media's to create one-of-a-kind works.
-Finally, I'm always trying to increase my skillset and have recently participated in a glass blowing class, Hot 1, from the Pittsburgh Glass Center.
+I greatly appreciate the design of inter-mingling wood, metal, and other media to create one-of-a-kind works.
+Finally, I work full time for Steamfitters Local 449 Union as a welder and building tradesman